baherami/Robotics-AutoNavigate/README.md

 To run the notebook :
 * From the activated terminal and in the project root, run: jupyter notebook
 ### Running in the autonomous mode.
-* Execute Python in the active environment : '''python code/drive_rover.py '''
+* Execute Python in the active environment : `python code/drive_rover.py`
 * Run the simulator and choose autonomous mode.

+---

 ### Notebook's Notes:
 **test dataset**

-Captured images are in '''test_dataset'''.
+Captured images are in `test_dataset`.

 **color_thresh**

-Recognizing objects  is done with usual RGB threshholding and (opencv HSV color threshing method)[http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_colorspaces/py_colorspaces.html]
+Recognizing objects  is done with usual RGB threshholding and [opencv HSV color threshing method](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_colorspaces/py_colorspaces.html)

 **process_image**

 In this function the output mosaic image is rendered with mapping and rover cam view and threshed rover cam view.

 ### Autonomous Navigation and Mapping

 **Perception**

 Same logic is used in perception.py for processing images.

 **Decision**

 In decision.py, a simple mechanism is used to collect rock samples.
 Two new modes added to the rover for this purpose.

-**